Updated, April 2022

-According to NCDDR (the National Center for the Dissemination of Disability Research), there are four basic elements of dissemination:
+According to research, there are four basic elements of dissemination:

 - the intended users;